 Doctoral project: Women’s fitness doping The project focuses on women’s meaning making of doping and doping use, in a gym and fitness context.
 More precisely, the project aims to seek an understanding…

 Project: At the Heart of Men: Myocardial infarction, Masculinity, and Lifestyle This project aims to analyse how plural and intersectional masculinities (age, class, ethnicity) covary with myocardial…

 Project: Boys, Bodies, and Physical Education: Problematizing Identity, Schooling, and Power Relations through a Pleasure Lens Using visual ethnography, this book explores the many forms of pleasures…

-Project: Pumping up the ego: Biographical studies on young people’s doping trajectories This project will provide increased knowledge of different types of pathways to doping, and also contribute to…
+Project: Pumping up the ego: Biographical studies on young people’s doping trajectories The goal of this project was to provide increased knowledge of different types of pathways to doping, and also…

 Project: The Achilles’ Heel of Men – Prostate cancer and men’s physical and mental health in old age Although there is a growing literature on masculinity and prostate cancer in the social sciences,…